You Are Here > Baseball-Reference.com > Bullpen > 1948 Negro World Series - BR Bullpen

 [edit] Introduction

-The 1948 Colored World Series was the last Negro World Series between the champions of the Negro American League and Negro National League, as the Negro Leagues were dying off with top and second-tier players being signed into Organized Baseball.
+The 1948 Negro World Series was the last Negro World Series between the champions of the Negro American League and Negro National League, as the National League was absorbed by the American the following year, owing to a decline in both attendance and quality of play caused by most of the leagues' best players and prospects being siphoned off into Organized Baseball.

 [edit] The Teams